IncrePrior/gpt4-chat-ui/README.md

 ## **Getting Started**

-These instructions will help you set up the project on your local machine.
+These steps will help you set up the project on your local machine.

 ### **Prerequisites**